 As expected, the new facility attracted many more members and membership has grown to over 600 families.
-We are now finishing a major renovation of the structures that opened in 1997.
+In 2009 we completed a major renovation of the structures that opened in 1997.
 Among the many benefits of the expansion of our existing facility are an enhanced ability to hold larger social functions and the addition of a Pre-school, which opened in fall 2009.

 For almost 20 years, Congregation Shir Hadash has been led and inspired by Rabbi Melanie Aron.
 For over 13 years, Cantor Devorah Felder-Levy has taken Shir Hadash’s name (a New Song) to heart and expanded the congregation’s musical participation.
 Rabbi Lisa Levenberg is the Temple’s educator and Rabbi Josh Lobel serves as Associate Rabbi.